chatmail/dkim-milter/README.md

 key2         </path/to/signing_key2_pem_file
 ```

-The key source must currently always be a file path prefixed with `<`, pointing
+The key source must be a filesystem data source (ie, a path prefixed with `<` or
-to a PKCS#8 PEM file.
-The signing key type (RSA or Ed25519) is detected
+`file:`) pointing to a PKCS#8 PEM file.
+The signing key type (RSA or Ed25519)
-automatically.
+is detected automatically.

 Additional per-signature (ie, per sender expression match) configuration
 overrides can be specified in the optional fifth column in the `signing_senders`